openstack/ironic-specs/specs/kilo/implement-cleaning-states.rst

 * If Ironic is updated first, nodes that are torn down may take additional time and will likely time out in unprovision.
-This would only happen if Ironic was updated before Nova, and a driver that implements clean which takes a large amount of time was enabled and used.
+This would only happen if Ironic was updated before Nova, and a interface that implements clean which takes a large amount of time was enabled and used.
 This will need to be documented.